UniCourt/DataEngineering-Workshop1/README.md

             Urllib.error
                 This module is used to catch exceptions encountered from url.request

-    - Writing a script using the above packages and run it in Docker.
+    - **Writing a script using the above packages and run it in Docker**.

            *web_scraping_sample.py*
             import requests